The Women's Journal

 Dear Readers

-Again, we want to welcome our new clients who came on board this issue, and please check out each of our faithful contributors.
-If you can’t find a copy of The Women’s Journal, do not hesitate to contact me directly at [email protected].
+Once again, we want to welcome the new clients who have joined us this issue and invite you to check out each of our faithful contributors.
+If you can’t find a copy of The Women’s Journal, please don’t hesitate to contact me directly at [email protected].

 Thanks, Pamela